 - Lay tortilla on a flat surface.
-Spoon about ¼ cup of shredded beef mixture on center of tortilla.
+Spoon about 2 tablespoons of the shredded beef mixture on center of tortilla.
 Roll tightly into logs and secure with toothpicks.

-- With a knife, peel and chop half of the onion.
-Set aside
+- Chop half of the onion and Set aside

-- In a large pot, place roast, water, peppercorns, the remaining half onion and salt to taste.
+- In a large pot, place beef, water, peppercorns, the remaining half onion, and salt to taste.
 Bring to a boil, skimming scum that accumulates on top.
-Lower heat, cover, and simmer for about 1-1/2 to 2 hours or until very tender.
+Lower heat, cover, and simmer for about 1 1/2 to 2 hours or until very tender.

 - On the stove top with medium flame, place chili pepper and roast, turning occasionally on sides, until skin is charred.
 Remove from flame and allow to cool to touch.
 Under cold, running water, peel the skin and cut into strips.
 Set aside.

 - Drain meat from broth, reserving about 1/2 cup of liquid.